 I decided to try it at home.
 What I didn’t realize is how incredibly easy it is to make.

 Let me stress to you to choose your favorite eggnog brand.
 Don’t go cheap or unfamiliar.
-Go with a thick, rich and creamy eggnog.
+Go with a thick, rich, and creamy eggnog.
 Make your own even!
-I haven’t braved an eggnog recipe yet, maybe someday.
+I haven’t braved an eggnog recipe yet, but maybe someday.

-Mix the eggnog and milk together, steam with the wand of an espresso machine to 145 degrees.
-Careful here because eggnog will scald faster than milk.
+Mix the eggnog and milk together, and steam with the wand of an espresso machine to 145 degrees.
+Be careful here because eggnog will scald faster than milk.

 Pour the steamed eggnog/milk mixture to fill the remaining room in the mug.